I-Space (Chinese company): Hyperbola-2

-The Hyperbola-2 (Chinese: 双曲线二号) is a two-stage, liquid-fueled, reusable rocket designed to be able lift 1.9 tons into LEO.
-It uses liquid oxygen and methane as fuel.
+The Hyperbola-2 (Chinese: 双曲线二号) is a two-stage, liquid-fueled, reusable rocket designed to lift 1.9 tons into LEO.
+It features the JD-1 engine which employs methane as fuel and liquid oxygen as the oxidizer.
 The first stage is expected to land propulsively in order to be reused.
-The JD-1 engine made its first hot fire test in May 2020.
-As of July 2022, the first launch is expected to occur in 2023 following a series of first stage hop tests.
+The rocket's JD-1 engine had its first hot fire test in May 2020.
+As of July 2022, the first launch was expected to occur in 2023 following a series of first stage hop tests.
+In July 2023 i-Space announced that it has decided to suspend further development of the Hyperbola-2 launcher and instead directly proceed with the development of the reusable medium-lift Hyperbola-3 rocket.

+Hyperbola-3

+The Hyperbola-3 is a 69-metre tall, two-stage, liquid-fueled, partially reusable rocket; it is designed to lift at least 8.5 tons into LEO in reusable mode and 13.4 tons in expendable mode.
+The rocket uses nine JD-2 engines, which use methane as fuel and liquid oxygen as the oxidizer. i-Space is targeting a first flight of the expendable Hyperbola-3 for 2025, while an attempt at first-stage vertical landing and recovery is slated for 2026; a heavy-lift 3-core variant named the Hyperbola-3B is also planned by the company.